The benefit cap is a limit on the total amount of benefit you can get. It applies to most people aged 16 or over who have not reached pension age.

 If you are worried about being able to afford to pay your rent you should ask for advice as soon as possible.
 If you don’t pay your rent you could lose your home, so talk to your landlord about different ways to pay.
 You can also:

 - try to obtain employment.
 If this work is for enough hours it will exempt you from the benefit cap.
-Your employment advisor at the Jobcentre will give you information and support you.
+Your employment advisor at the Jobcentre will be able to give you information and support you.
 If you live in postcodes W8, W10 or W11 the number is 020 7941 6633.
 If you live in any other postcode in the borough the number is 020 7560 5336.
 Many social landlords can help you to access employment support, including training.
 Visit our Housing and employment pages for more information

 - contact the Council’s Benefits Service to ask how someone moving into a spare bedroom would affect your Housing Benefit, or ask about claiming discretionary housing payment towards your housing costs